eiffel-community/community/howtos/how-to-handle-graphical-images.md

 This document describes how we handle logos and other graphical images.

 ## General Recommendations
-When creating an graphical image, for use within the Eiffel community, add the original file to the repository along with any needed format.
+When creating a graphical image, for use within the Eiffel community, add the original file to the repository along with any needed format.
 To help future updates, place a README in the directory explaining any procedures or thought behind the creative process.

 ## Logos